Lac operon: Regulation by cyclic AMP

 Explanation of diauxie depended on the characterization of additional mutations affecting the lac genes other than those explained by the classical model.
 Two other genes, cya and crp, subsequently were identified that mapped far from lac, and that, when mutated, result in a decreased level of expression in the presence of IPTG and even in strains of the bacterium lacking the repressor or operator.
 The discovery of cAMP in E. coli led to the demonstration that mutants defective the cya gene but not the crp gene could be restored to full activity by the addition of cAMP to the medium.

 The cya gene encodes adenylate cyclase, which produces cAMP.
 In a cya mutant, the absence of cAMP makes the expression of the lacZYA genes more than ten times lower than normal.
 Addition of cAMP corrects the low Lac expression characteristic of cya mutants.
 The second gene, crp, encodes a protein called catabolite activator protein (CAP) or cAMP receptor protein (CRP).

-However the lactose metabolism enzymes are made in small quantities in the presence of both glucose and lactose (sometimes called leaky expression) due to the fact that the LacI repressor rapidly associates/dissociates from the DNA rather than tightly binding to it, which can allow time for RNAP to bind and transcribe mRNAs of lacZYA.
+However the lactose metabolism enzymes are made in small quantities in the presence of both glucose and lactose (sometimes called leaky expression) due to the fact that the RNAP can still sometimes bind and initiate transcription even in the absence of CAP.
 Leaky expression is necessary in order to allow for metabolism of some lactose after the glucose source is expended, but before lac expression is fully activated.